Ravikr973161/Trend-in-2025-home-page/README.md

 # Project Name : 1.
 Trend-in-2025-home-page ![](https://img.shields.io/badge/Project-1-green)

-This is a Simple Trend-in-2025-home-page, I have built it from scratch using HTML and CSS. its great experince i learnt Layout making through Flexbox, Buttons and Hover Effect and explored to deffrent css positions like static, relative, fixed, absolute, sticky.
+This is a Simple Trend-in-2025-home-page, I have built it from scratch using HTML and CSS. its great experince i learnt Layout making through Flexbox, Buttons, z-index and Hover Effect and explored to deffrent css positions like static, relative, fixed, absolute, sticky.

 </br>